Mortgage News Brits Tighten Purse Strings As Credit Crisis Hits Homes 1638

 Brits tighten purse strings as credit crisis hits homes

 Figures from the CBI’s latest Services Sector survey, which show low business volumes for the sector, suggest that consumers are tightening their purse strings as they face the reality of the credit crisis.

-and food costs rise, it seems the UK is being forced to cut back on non-essential spending.
+As mortgage rates, fuel bills and food costs rise, it seems the UK is being forced to cut back on non-essential spending.
 A rise of 15 per cent has been forecast for household utility bills as the price of oil recently hit new highs of more than $135 a barrel.

 Just last week the Office for National Statistics (ONS) reported a fall in retail sales of 0.2 per cent from March to April this year, and the latest research from the CBI supports these figures.

 According to the CBI, the volume of business for the consumer services sector has fallen sharply in the last three months, and the balance of 44 per cent was the lowest since November 2001.
 Business expansion in the sector has also suffered at the hands of the credit crisis, down by 39 per cent, with the majority (73 per cent) of businesses citing a fall in sales and demand as the reason.